 Simplifying life for admins

-As one is going through the information that we have on Windows 365, it becomes abundantly clear that there are countless benefits for end-users.
+Going through the information that we have on Windows 365, it becomes abundantly clear that there are countless benefits for end-users.
 But, your IT admins will also want to know if they’ll also see changes when compared to other services.
 And the reality is, the ease of use principle that Microsoft applies to Windows 365 extends to your IT team as well.

 Also, admins won’t need to get certified in anything else or learn new management tools.
-This is because Windows 365 is designed for all organizations even those without expert IT pros on staff to be able to run it without difficulty.
+This is because Windows 365 is ideal for all organizations even those without expert IT pros on staff to be able to run it without difficulty.

 As soon as a user is added to a group, the Cloud PC provisioning process will be launched and it won’t be long before the Cloud PC is ready for use.
 And with Windows 365 using a fixed price per user per month model, there’s no extra workload involving tracking, utilization, or keeping idle resources running.